|

 This is especially true if the field service technicians are using the

 "shotgun" approach to servicing the failed product.
-If this is
+If this is the case,

-likely taken a warranty hit.
+taken a warranty hit.
 In the field, the performance the customer

 experiences is the final arbiter of the reliability of the product.